 6. Cooking (or Baking) Competition

 Ready to get competitive?
 Plan a cooking or baking competition for the team.
-A fun excuse to bring goodies to work.
+This is a really fun excuse to bring goodies to work.
 As a bonus, you can also use this as an opportunity to raise money for charity.

 If your team is very enthusiastic about participating, consider staggering the entries over multiple days.
-That way you donât end up with waste.
+That way, you donât end up with mountains of cake all on one day!

 7. Karaoke Night